Top-class performance. Stands out for its intuitive, user-friendly design and a crystal clear full HD resolution.

 There are essentially two types of screen found on 4K UHD televisions.

-LED LCD screens are by far the most common type, and any set under $1,500 will almost definitely be equipped with one of these.
+LED screens are by far the most common type, and any set under $1,500 will almost definitely be equipped with one of these.

-Within LED LCD type screens there are several subtypes which, while not typically clearly marked on signage, can make a major difference in image quality.
+Within LED type screens there are several subtypes which, while not typically clearly marked on signage, can make a major difference in image quality.

 The majority of LCD televisions on the market have this type of lighting.
 An array of LEDs on the edge of the screen shine light across the LCDs, which allows you to see the picture.
 Edge-lit displays allow a television to be thinner than those that use other types of technology, but you'll also sacrifice a lot of contrast and local dimming capabilities.
 However, the cost of edge-lit sets is typically lower than those that use other screens.
 If you find the perfect TV for your living room, an edge-lit screen shouldn't be a dealbreaker.

 Full-array screens contain LEDs directly behind the LCD screen.
 These LEDs can be individually lit or darkened, producing a wide range of contrast.
 This technology used to be available in high-end sets only, but as production costs go down, more and more sets are being equipped with full-array backlighting.

 QLED technology, also known as quantum dot technology, is typically used in tandem with another type of backlight.
-When a 4K TV is equipped with quantum dot technology, it means that there are small, nanocrystal dots on rails between the LCDs.
+When a 4K TV is equipped with QLED technology, it means that there are small, nanocrystal dots on rails between the LCDs.
 When these dots are hit by the LED backlight, they light up.
 Samsung uses these in their QLED sets to make up for some of the contrast ratio lost by using edge-lit LEDs, and more manufacturers are including them in their sets, too.
-If you see "Quantum" anywhere on a 4K TV’s packaging, it more than likely contains this tech.
+If you see "Quantum" or "QLED" anywhere on a 4K TV’s packaging, it more than likely contains this tech.